 Is it game over for Content Marketing?

-No. When Content Marketing was a new concept it worked, because everyone tried to be true to their purpose, and then they got lazy and automated.
+No. When Content Marketing was a new concept, it worked because everyone tried to be true to their purpose.
+Then they got lazy and automated.
 Marketers (and their audiences) have only fallen into the Trough of Disillusionment because so many got it wrong.

 Content Marketing still works and always will, if you're true to purpose: deliver high value content to a defined audience to drive a particular response.
-Key to this, is that your high value content must be focused on your audience's problems (not your products).
-You can still rise above the sludge, become a thought leader and stand out as a trusted source of high value, high quality content - if you do.
+Key to this is that your high value content must be focused on your audience's problems (not your products).
+That way, you can still rise above the sludge, become a thought leader and stand out as a trusted source of high value, high quality content.

 Find out how to create valuable White Papers, convincing Product Brochures, impartial Feature Comparisons, credible Case Studies, validated Best Practice Guides and compelling Marketing Emails - and watch your competitors' content float away downstream, ignored by your targets, like so much other unwanted waste.